tomcarbon/Quick-Note/README.md

 	and I thought maybe it's useful to other folks too.
 So here it is.

+ **Existing users: move data from 1.001 to 1.002**

+ Copy the tcc*.txt files from the previous user data directory (the one that qnl utilizes), to ~/.qn directory.

  **ENJOY:**

  May you find this program useful.
 May it prove beneficial for instantly and effectively recording your intuition, whenever it strikes.